Last updated on July 8, 2026

 Takeaway

-The median rent for all rentals in Highland Park, Los Angeles, CA is equal to the median rent in Alhambra, Alhambra, CA.
+The median rent for all rentals in Highland Park, Los Angeles, CA is 10% higher than the median rent in Alhambra, Alhambra, CA.

 Discover rentals in Highland Park, Los Angeles, CA